 Returned to full operation November 2018

 In June 2018, BMR Energy acquired the plant from NRG Energy, Inc. and implemented efforts to restore and enhance the facility, while quickly returning it to service.

 - Supplies power for approximately 1,600 homes in St. Croix.

 - Power provided to the local grid decreases the amount of fuel oil that needs to be burned to provide electricity.

-- Reduces greenhouse gas emissions by 7,200 tons of CO2 equivalent per year — the equivalent of taking 1,400 cars off the road each year.
+- Reduces greenhouse gas emissions by 7,200 tons of CO2 equivalent per year.

 - Increases facility resilience and promotes energy stability for St. Croix by utilizing outdoor-rated solar panels and inverters.

 While the Spanish Town facility’s racking was sturdy, well-designed and rated to withstand hurricane-force winds, some damages were still incurred.
 The majority of the plant’s photovoltaic (PV) infrastructure remained standing, and the limited damage has since been repaired.
 The plant’s electrical equipment, including the inverters, sustained significant damage — despite being housed inside a sealed building — when the structure’s roof fan blew out during the hurricane.
 The facility also experienced a static surge that damaged electronic equipment and some solar PV modules.

 As the new facility owners, BMR has employed an extreme-case scenario approach to resilience by replacing the damaged electrical and inverter equipment with outdoor-rated equipment with salt- and moisture-resistant coating even though the inverters will remain indoors.
 In replanning the roof fan, all supporting structures and attachment methods would strengthened.
 To combat future static surges, BMR reinforced the grounding system for the electrical equipment and array and established new storm preparedness operating procedures to check grounding systems and reinforce where needed.
 Under BMR’s ownership, facility design and operations center around planning for both the known and unknown.